 The best way to prevent injury is to take precautionary steps to keep you and your loved ones safe.
 Whether you have an elderly loved one living alone or with underlying health conditions, it’s crucial to know how to keep them secure during the winter months.

-Let’s take a look at five ways to keep your loved one safe this winter and how having a senior alert system can help in the event of an emergency.
+Let’s take a look at five ways to keep your loved one safe this winter with some safety tips and how having a senior alert system can help in the event of an emergency.

 1. Avoid Slips & Falls Outside

 Researchers have found a direct correlation between winter weather and fall-related injuries.
 Freezing rain, ice, and snowstorms make it easy to slip and fall.

 Whenever they go outside, make sure your loved one wears non-slip shoes with good traction.
 They should also avoid stepping on areas that look wet, slippery, or snow-covered.
 If possible, they should remain indoors until the walkway is clear or they have someone to help them to their vehicle or destination.